m22spencer/xray-monolith/README.md

 6. For successful compilation, **the latest build tools with MFC and ATL libraries is required**

 ## Changelog
+**2025.09.28**
+* Moved ubgl key to custom21, fix issue https://github.com/themrdemonized/xray-monolith/issues/380, you need to rebind UBGL key again in the settings
+* RavenAscendant: additional 100 entries, will let the bind console command bind actions to values that won't get triggered by keyboard input but can be triggered from the `level.press_action` functions

 **2025.09.26**
 * Disabled `ZoomTexture` check in `set_scope_ui` Lua export
 * Xottab-DUTY: Fixed loading of fast (shadow) geometry (https://github.com/themrdemonized/xray-monolith/pull/379)